vdclab/vdclab-wiki/re3data.md

 ## Notes from Users
 - Good repositories archived with many different filters.
+- Multidisciplinary.

 ## Ease of use
+- Can be time consuming to search for what you want, but organized enough to find it eventually.

 ## Help
 - [Help *FAQ*](https://www.re3data.org/faq)